 BBCOR vs USSSA Baseball Bats - Which is Better?
 Comparing the 2020 Easton Maxum 360 Models

-The Baseball Bat Bros test out the performance of BBCOR (high school) baseball bat vs. a USSSA (youth travel ball) baseball bat.
+The Baseball Bat Bros test out the difference in performance of BBCOR (high school) baseball bat vs. a USSSA (youth travel ball) baseball bat.

 Warning: We lost a lot of baseballs in this video!